 What is tinnitus

-Tinnitus describes the sensation of hearing sounds that come from inside your body, rather than from an outside source.
+Tinnitus describes the sensation of hearing sounds from inside your body, rather than from an outside source.

-It’s frequently described as a ‘ringing in the ears’, though several other types of noise can be heard too, including…
+It’s frequently described as a ‘ringing in the ears’, though several other types of noises, like buzzing, grinding, humming, and whistling, can be heard, too.

-Some people also hear sounds similar to singing or music, while others hear noises that beat in time with their pulse.
+Some people also describe hearing singing or music, or noises that beat in time with their pulse.

-Tinnitus can also affect hearing ability, and many people find that they’re either not able to hear as well as they used to, or are more sensitive to everyday sounds.
+Tinnitus can also impact hearing, with many people finding they’re either unable to hear as well as they used to or are more sensitive to everyday sounds.

 According to the NHS, tinnitus is often linked with…